Brazil says China 'not transparent' on COVID-19 vaccine emergency use

 China has not made public details of how it determines whether a novel coronavirus vaccine is qualified for emergency use.
 Its National Health Commission did not respond to a request for comment.

-These vaccines showed “very good safety and immunogenicity readings in Phase 1 and Phase 2 clinical trials”, the official said.
+These vaccines showed “very good safety and immunogenicity readings in Phase 1 and Phase 2 clinical trials”, the official said at the time.

 CoronaVac is undergoing Phase 3 testing in Sao Paulo.